I was first elected in May 2015. Representing the 100,000 constituents, and helping with their concerns and challenges, is a great privilege.

 After graduating, I qualified as a barrister and worked in a criminal practice for a short time in London.
-Having decided that the Bar was not for me, I moved to an in-house legal position and spent 17 years working as a banking and finance lawyer.
+Preferring a commercial challenge, I moved to an in-house legal position and spent 17 years working as a banking and finance lawyer.
 My final position, as a Managing Director and Lawyer, was leading a team that unwound the Lehman Brothers’ estate in Europe.
 This position was a huge challenge in crisis management.
-Our small team repaid every creditor in full, with an expectation of a large surplus to be paid back on top.
+Our small team repaid every creditor in full, with an expectation of a further 50% of interest to be paid back on top.

 I am a firm believer that politicians should experience a career outside of politics.
 My twenty years in the private sector has given me a strong sense of perspective that has proved invaluable in my political work in Westminster.

 During my time at the Bar I represented many young people whose lives had gone wrong for a variety of reasons and who were now facing the prospect of imprisonment.
 It was here that I learned how important early intervention was in improving young people’s prospects and I wanted to work with young people to help them see a better future before it was too late.
 Accordingly, I spent 5 years as a trustee and volunteer in a youth charity set up following the Brixton riots.
 Our youth centres provided after-school learning, music and acting classes, sport and work in the environment to try and encourage our young people to see past the lure of gang-culture and empower themselves with an education and a career.
 I then spent a further five years as a governor of a former failing secondary school in Shepherd’s Bush, London, as part of a new team tasked with transforming the school.
 Our results went from way below the national average to well-above, and our head was knighted for his visionary work.